Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

 7. (option 3).
 AccessViz can also visualize shortest path routes (walking, cycling, and/or driving) using OpenStreetMap data from Helsinki Region.
 The impedance value for the routes can be distance (as was shown in Lesson 7) or time (optional for the most advanced students).
 This functionality can also be a separate program (it is not required to bundle include this with the rest of the AccessViz tool)

+8. (Option 4).
+AccessViz can also compare travel time data from two different years

 .. note::